Weighing stars from birth to death: mass determination methods across the HRD: Asteroseismic masses

 The space asteroseismology era implied a revolution for many topics in stellar astrophysics, notably for the study of stellar interiors.
 Indeed, the past \corot \citep{Auvergne2009}, \kepler \citep{Koch2010}, \ktwo \citep{howell:2014}, and currently operational \tess \citep{Ricker2016} and \brite \citep{Weiss2014} space missions turned the topic of stellar interiors into an observational science.
 Tens of thousands of stars have meanwhile been observed and interpreted asteroseismically, the majority of which are low-mass stars.

 Extensive reviews on asteroseismic observables derived from uninterrupted high-precision (at the level of parts-per-million or ppm) long-duration (from weeks to years) space photometry for low-mass stars of various evolutionary stages are available in \citet{chaplin:2013,HekkerJCD2017,garcia:2019}, to which we refer to details.
-Here, we limit to the aspect of asteroseismology that allows to deliver stellar masses with high precision.
-There is a notable dearth of asteroseismic mass estimation for high-mass stars because such targets were avoided in the \kepler field-of-view, while the time bases of the other space photometry time-series are too short to achieve high precision for this parameter.
-This is currently being remedied by \ktwo and \tess \citep{Burssens2019,Pedersen2019,Bowman2019-IGW}.
+Here, we limit to the aspect of asteroseismology that results in stellar masses with high precision.
+There is a notable dearth of asteroseismic mass estimation for high-mass stars because such targets were avoided in the \kepler field-of-view, while the time bases of the other space photometry time-series are too short to achieve high precision for this parameter. \ktwo and the still operational \tess missions have remedied this \citep{Burssens2019,Pedersen2019,Bowman2019-IGW}.

 In contrast to some of the (quasi) model-independent derivations of the interior rotation of stars \citep[cf.][for a summary]{Aerts2019}, asteroseismic mass estimation is model dependent.
 The level of this model dependence is quite different for stars of various masses.
 Low-mass stars on the main sequence and sub-giant branch have a solar-like oscillation power spectrum dominated by pressure modes, or p-modes.
-Such solar-type stars have a convective envelope at birth, which implies they are slow rotators due to magnetic braking.
+Such solar-type stars have a convective envelope at birth, which implies they become slow rotators due to magnetic braking.
 For such slow rotators with solar-type structure, we can rely on the theory of nonradial oscillations for spherical stars and treat rotation as a small perturbation to the equilibrium structure, as done in helioseismology.
 In such circumstances, we use physical ingredients for the stellar interior similar to those occurring in the Sun when making asteroseismic inferences.